trannhukhoinguyen/multi-feature-blog/src/content/sermons/love-in-action.mdx

 ### Ways to Serve

-- **In Our Church**: Volunteering in ministries, helping with events
+- **In Our House**: Volunteering in ministries, helping with events
 - **In Our Community**: Food banks, community cleanup, visiting elderly
 - **In Our Families**: Acts of kindness and service at home
 - **In Our Workplaces**: Being helpful and considerate colleagues